MoveScope

 Questions people usually have at this stage

-What should Americans verify before choosing Greece?
+What should Americans verify before committing to Greece?